-Howes: Paddling returns to Belle Isle, goes bigger in MI
+Howes: Paddling back at Belle Isle, goes bigger in MI

 Detroit — The banners scream "rental," the colorful kayaks promise fun, and Tiffany VanDeHey and her team are preparing this week for paddling to return officially to Belle Isle.

 It's about time.
 Under a competitively bid contract with the state of Michigan, her RKC Adventures promises a contemporary twist on human-powered craft, from new aluminum canoes evoking forbears that plied the island's lagoons a century ago to kayaks and stand-up paddleboards.
 The watersports trifecta also offers rental bikes for good measure.

 "There's been canoes here since the early 1900s," VanDeHey said in an interview Wednesday.
 "It will be a huge thing.
 People really like that.
 The canoeing is less intimidating.
 I think there's going to be more business than we can handle."

 She wouldn't be alone.
 RKC rentals offer paddlers the chance to navigate only the island's Lake Takoma and its adjoining canals, a small taste of the bigger Detroit River nearby and the expanse of progressively bigger Michigan water few states can match — and never will, thanks to immutable geography.

 Paddling is growing in popularity in the Great Lakes state, proprietors say, powered by greater access to the sport and a broader array of watercraft.
 That's especially fitting in Michigan, arguably home to some of the best and most diverse water for paddlesports between the Maine coast and Seattle's Puget Sound.